-- Sifu Adam Williss considers Dragon Family Wing Chun to be an internal approach to Wing Chun.
-It follows principles similar to other internal Chinese martial arts such as Tai Chi.
+- Dragon Family Wing Chun is an internal approach to Wing Chun with specific emphasis on practical application.
+It follows principles similar to other other internal Chinese martial arts such as Tai Chi.

-- Becoming Sifu level in Dragon Family Wing Chun is not about time training or knowledge attained… it is solely about the ability to apply Dragon Family Wing Chun.
+- Becoming Sifu level in Dragon Family Wing Chun is not about time training or knowledge attained… it is solely about the ability to apply Dragon Family Wing Chun against realistic. unscripted threats.

 - Dragon Family Wing Chun is a branch of the Leung Sheung lineage, the senior-most Hong Kong student of Ip Man (Yip Man)

-- If someone gets hit in sparring, its their fault.
+- Safety is always a priority.
+However, we teach students how to hit and get hit in sparring.
+This ensures a level of simplicity and honesty in training.
+If someone gets hit in sparring, its their fault.
 Never apologize for hitting them.
 It was your goal to hit them.
-They must take responsibility for it.
+They must learn from it and take responsibility for it.

-- Do not pull you punches.
-A hit is defined by substantial contact.
+- Do not pull your punches.
+A hit is defined by what we call substantial contact.
 This means moving the person’s mass or stopping a mass that’s coming at you.
-Anything less is not a hit.
+Anything less is too theoretical to be considered a hit.